sync-for-science/procure-wip/README.md

 ### Overriding Configuration Properties

 You can modify Procure's settings by altering values in the `public/config/config.json` file.
 However, this file may be updated in new releases of Procure, requiring you to re-apply your changes.
 A better approach is to override specific configuration properties by adding them to the `public/config/config-override.json` file, which is unique to your Procure deployment.
-When Procure is run in development mode, the file `public/config/config-override-dev.json` is loaded instead.
+When Procure is run in development mode, the path to a config override file can be specified in the `config` querystring parameter.
+If this parameter isn't populated, the file `public/config/config-override-dev.json` will be loaded instead.

 The root structure in the `config-override.json` or `config-override-dev.json` file must be a JSON object.
 At runtime, the properties of this object are merged with those in the `config.json` file.
 Additional properties will be added, and altered values will be replaced.
 For example, to change the title of the `Argonaut (Epic)` query profile, you would create the following object in your override file that mirrors the structure of the config file, setting a new title property.
 None of the other properties in the object hierarchy will be altered.